Shreveport Councilwoman Levette Fuller arrested overnight

-Shreveport City Councilwoman Levette Fuller was arrested this morning by Shreveport Police.
-She’s facing charges of driving while intoxicated and texting while driving.
+SHREVEPORT, La.
+(KTAL/KMSS) – Shreveport City Councilwoman Levette Fuller was arrested Thursday morning by Shreveport Police, charged with driving while intoxicated and texting while driving.

-The booking sheet shows she was booked into the Shreveport Jail Thursday morning at 2:20 a.m.
-She was released later in the morning on bond.
+The booking sheet shows she was booked into the Shreveport Jail Thursday morning at 2:20 a.m. and was released later in the morning.

+According to the arrest affidavit, Fuller states she was going too fast around a corner while texting a friend and hit a parked car.

+A Shreveport police officer spotted Fuller’s car in the middle of the roadway on the 500 block of Kirby Place and reported that he could smell alcohol on her breath as he approached her.

 Fuller’s charges fall under Louisiana Statute 14:98.
 If the charge stands and Fuller is convicted, she could face fines and some jail time.

 Fuller represents District B on the Shreveport City Council and was elected last fall.
 Most recently, she pioneered the repeal of the local sagging pants ordinance.
-We spoke with Fuller this morning who said she is very tired, but will be releasing a statement this afternoon.
+When KTAL NBC 6 spoke with Fuller Thursday morning, she said she is very tired, but will be releasing a statement in the afternoon.

 Stay up to date with the latest news and weather by downloading the Arklatexhomepage News App from the App Store or Google Play.